Be My Cat: A Film for Anne: Critical response

 Dean Bertram from A Night of Horror described Be My Cat as "the most revolutionary addition to the found footage genre since The Blair Witch Project and infinitely more convincing and frightening" and Lloyd Kaufman from TromaDance wrote that it's "a new masterpiece in horror".
 Jed Shepherd (co-writer of Host) said that “When it comes to underrated/under-appreciated horror movies that are actually very good, few have been more overlooked than the new found footage classic Be My Cat: A Film for Anne.
 The line between fiction and reality is so effectively blurred, I was watching my front door for a SWAT team to burst through and taser me for watching something I shouldn't.”

 Audiences Everywhere named it "dangerous and progressive" and added that "the film is fascinating, challenging and essential for the evolution of found footage horror."
 Mondo Exploito wrote that it "totally transcends the trappings of the found footage subgenre to create a truly unique experience that will be talked about for years to come."
-Addicted to Horror Movies said it's "the rare original horror film that fans scream for", PopHorror wrote, "I couldn't take my eyes off the screen" and Cinehouse called it a "cinematic miracle".
+Cinehouse called it a "cinematic miracle".

-Found Footage Critic rated the movie 9.7 out of 10 and wrote that it's "a near perfect horror/thriller found footage film that sets itself apart in acting, cinematography, plot, tone, execution and production value.
-Found footage fan or not, this is a film you won't want to miss!
-The acting of Adrian Țofei and the three supporting cast, Sonia Teodoriu, Florentina Hariton and Alexandra Stroe, is nothing short of exceptional, resulting in a genuineness that I have yet to encounter in any other found footage film to date.".
+Found Footage Critic called Be My Cat "a near perfect horror/thriller found footage film that sets itself apart in acting, cinematography, plot, tone, execution and production value".
+The website described the acting of Țofei and the supporting cast as "nothing short of exceptional".

-Țofei received praise for his acting performance as well, which has been described by critics as “incredible", “exceptionally strong", “authentic", “excellent throughout", “complex”, “powerfully convincing”, "captivating", "shockingly good", "haunting" and “frighteningly natural“.
+Țofei received praise for his acting from various critics.
 Artsploitation said that Țofei did "the most believable movie psychopath since Norman Bates."
 Severed Cinema wrote that Be My Cat is "expertly acted" and called it "horror's answer to the Dogma 95 filmmaking ideals".

 The movie also received negative and mixed reviews, Laura Clifford from Reeling Reviews gave the movie a rotten C+ score and said that it "may hold few surprises and drags through much of its run time, but it's worth checking out for the filmmaker's seriously deranged performance", suggesting a crossover between Angst and My Date with Drew.